Kodi Review: Using Kodi (XBMC) To Watch TV, Sports, & MoreBy Steph Myers / November 30, 2016 / Tags: Kodi, Reviews

 Overview Of Kodi

-Kodi is a media player.
-It’s also called a home entertainment platform.
-It is simply a software application you can use to both organize and enjoy all kinds of media: videos, movies, episodes of TV shows, photos, music, and live streaming content from the internet.
+Kodi is a software application, or app, you can use to both organize and enjoy all kinds of media: videos, movies, episodes of TV shows, photos, music, and live TV and sports content from the internet.
+Kodi is also sometimes called a home entertainment platform.

 Kodi doesn’t come with any content on it.
 You have to put your own content on Kodi, or else stream it from the internet.
 Using Kodi to stream TV, live sports, and other entertainment content is what has made it so popular.